Top startup investors see mounting 'backlash' against tech

 Facebook’s role in facilitating what U.S. intelligence agencies have identified as Russian interference in last year’s U.S. presidential election is an example of the immense power the social media company has amassed, the investors said.

-“The companies that used to be fun and disruptive and interesting and benevolent are now disrupting our elections,” Maris said.
+“The companies that used to be fun and interesting and benevolent are now disrupting our election,” Maris said.

 Altman said people “are understandably uncomfortable with that.”